 Free ANZAC Day travel for veterans and serving personnel

-Transperth is recognising the sacrifice made by the men and women of the armed forces by providing them with free travel all day on ANZAC Day (Wednesday, April 25).
+Transperth is recognising the sacrifice made by the men and women of our armed forces by providing them with free travel all day on ANZAC Day (Tuesday, April 25).

-Extra bus and train services will operate, including early-morning services to get people to and from the dawn services in Kings Park and Fremantle.
+Extra bus and train services will operate - including early-morning services - to get people to and from the dawn service in Kings Park.

-“In recognition of their great sacrifice they have made for our country, all serving and returned service personnel wearing their uniforms, campaign ribbons or medals can also travel free on all Transperth bus, train and ferry services throughout the day*,” Mr Hynes said.
+“All serving and returned service personnel wearing their uniforms, campaign ribbons or medals can travel free on all Transperth bus, train and ferry services throughout the day,” Transperth spokesman David Hynes said.

 Kings Park Dawn Service